mathewpareles/TIs-And-Superconductivity/README.md

 ## Superconductivity Research

-This repository demonstrates a new possible class of superconducting material.
-We show that it's easier to create the conditions for superconductivity in rotationally symmetric materials than in arbitrary materials (topological insulators).
+In this repository, we use computational methods to show that rotationally symmetric materials (topological insulators) can more easily create the conditions for superconductivity than arbitrary materials.
 Here are some rotationally symmetric materials, drawn in Reciprocal Space.

 <p align="center">